 Frequently Asked Questions

 Yes.
-We do have a brief hospital admissions form that we will require you to complete and return to us 7 days prior to your hospital admission.
-This will be provided to you on booking in your procedure and you can return this to us by either using the reply paid envelope provided to you in the post, by scanning and emailing it back to email@example.com or by fax on 03 88 500 591.
+We do have a hospital admissions form that we will require you to complete and return to us 7 days prior to your hospital admission.
+The hospital admission form will be provided to you when your procedure is booked (usually by your surgeons Reception staff) and you can return this to us by:

 Free parking is available.
-You may park in the undercover area of the building on Level 2 and take the lift to Level 3.
-Or alternately you can park in the outside parking area surrounding the medical centre.
-The lower levels are not time restricted, however the street level directly in front of the entrance is.
-For further information, please view the Contact Us page.
+You may park in the undercover area of the building on Level 2 and take the lift to Manningham Day Procedure Centre on Level 3.
+Alternatively, you can park in the outdoor parking area surrounding the medical centre.
+Both the lower and upper parking levels are now time restricted so your driver should be aware of the parking signage when you disembark your vehicle.

 - All current medications in their original packaging